PabMM/SDM-ANN/README.md

 ## 6. MODELS
 This folder contains the Simulink models necessary to run the simulations.

+## 7. SPECS_PREDICTOR_ANN
+This folder contains the models and necesary scalers to perform "inverse" predictions (obtain specifications from design variables).

 # Installation

 To set up the necessary environment for running the scripts in this repository, follow the steps below: